 Overview

-The Inbound Calls Destination card shows where incoming calls are currently being sent.
-It also lets you switch your routing mode directly from the Dashboard, without needing to go to the Inbound Call Routing page.
+The Inbound Calls Destination card shows where incoming calls are being sent right now.
+You can also switch your routing mode directly from the Dashboard, without going to a separate settings page.

 What you’ll see

-The card displays the current routing mode and what it means.
-For example, Normal with Routes to Reception tells you calls are going to your reception queue as usual.
+The card shows the current routing mode and what it means.
+For example, Normal with Routes to Reception tells you that calls are going to your reception queue as usual.

 Common modes include: